Asynchronous Communication in PHP

 Laravel Queues / Horizon

-• No native command / event / query separation — one job = one handler; fan-out to multiple subscribers is hand-wired.
+• Ecotone adds first-class command / event / query buses — fan-out to multiple subscribers is part of the model, not hand-wired.

 Ecotone